fbpx

 Ingredients for Green Beans Almondine laid out on an XL maple board.

-KITCHEN TIP: Some cooks trim their green beans prior to blanching.
+🥣 KITCHEN TIP: Some cooks trim their green beans prior to blanching.
 I wait to trim the beans just before I sautée them, so the cuts are even fresher.
-This choice simply reflects a personal preference.
+It’s just a personal preference.

 Four-image collage showing how to make French Green Beans Almondine recipe.